revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-39. Let us take a most commonly used application, youtube or E-mail.
-How do you see Angular in this application?
+39.Let us take a most commonly used application, youtube or E-mail.How do you see Angular in this application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)